 Gatineau prefers blowing snow to the side because it helps:

-Protect your lawn against any gravel that might land there by laying down a geotextile membrane next to the street.
+Protect the edge of your lawn with a geotextile membrane that will hold any gravel that might land there.
 This small effort will save you a lot of work in the spring!

 You can also protect your shrubs and flower beds with cones, snow fences and other tools that can be purchased at the store.

 Snow accumulation can sometimes reduce visibility.
 Gatineau's snow clearing equipment can accidentally damage lawns near the municipal right-of-way or on your property.
 Be sure to report these incidents by calling 311.
 Someone will be sent out to check the damage.
 If it turns out that Gatineau is responsible, it will make the repairs in the summer.